pkiraly/qa-catalogue/README.md

 - `SOLRPORT`: port to expose Solr to.
 Default: `8983`.

+- `CONTAINER`: the name of the docker container.
+Default: `metadata-qa-marc`.

 Environment variables can be set on command line or be put in local file `.env`, e.g.:

 ```bash